quzo81814351/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and keep your mind fresh.
 Use tools like task management apps, calendars, or lists to keep track of your tasks for the week.
 These tools can help remind you of deadlines and ensure that you stay on track.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 There is always someone willing to share their knowledge and experience, so don’t hesitate to reach out.

+# 2024-02-23
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable, maintainable, and concise.
+Always remember that 'Premature optimization is the root of all evil' as stated by Donald Knuth.
+Optimize for clarity first and refactor later when necessary.
+Also, understand that debugging is twice as hard as writing the code in the first place, so write it as clearly as you can to minimize future debug sessions.
+Lastly, automation and modularity are keystones of efficient programming; automate repetitive tasks and break complex systems into manageable modules."

+In essence: Keep it simple, avoid premature optimization, prioritize readability, plan for maintenance, automate whenever possible, and practice modular design.